nicolasferranti/wikidata-repairs/README.md

 ## 1.3 Executing SPARQL queries to retrieve violations

 Once this is done, we can execute `hdtsparql.sh` to extract all the violations of a given snapshot for a given constraint type via a SPARQL query.
-All our SPARQL queries are available in the folder ``queries``.
+All our SPARQL queries are available in the folder ``scripts/inconsistencies_collector/violation_queries``.
 We will use the None-of constraint as an example:

 ```
 $ hdt-java/hdt-jena/bin/hdtsparql.sh latest-all-19-Jun-2019.hdt "$(<violation_queries/none_of_violations_query.rq)" > none_of_violations_2019.txt &